|

 Predicting rankings can be thought of as type of structured prediction, which is also the prediction task of SVMperf.
 Unlike SVMperf, the goal of SVMmap is to optimize for MAP, which is an important benchmark in the Information Retrieval community.
 SVMmap is implemented using SVMpython, which exposes a Python interface to SVMstruct.
 SVMstruct is a general SVM framework for learning structured prediction tasks and was developed by Thorsten Joachims.
 For more algorithmic details, refer to [1] for SVMmap, [2] for SVMperf, and [3] for SVMstruct.

-You can download the source code of SVMmap from the following locations: The source code also contains sample data files.
+The source code also contains sample data files.
 You can also download a modified TREC dataset here (used for results in Tables 9 & 10 from [1]).

 Currently, SVM-map only works in a Linux environment.
 Windows users can run SVM-map within Cygwin.
 To compile, simply run 'make' in the svm-map directory.